 As is the case for any pet parent whose dog is suffering from arthritis, you know the symptoms all too well.
-You’ve watched your beloved pet slow down, seen their difficulty getting up, and looked on as they limped (especially after exercise and at night).
+You’ve watched your beloved pet slow down, see their difficulty getting up, and looked on as they limped (especially after exercise and at night).
 So, it’s not surprising if your first instinct may be to let them relax and rest as much as they like.

-In fact, regular exercise is an absolute must for any arthritic dog – it’s just a matter of finding that perfect balance.
+Regular exercise is an absolute must for any arthritic dog – it’s just a matter of finding that perfect balance.

 Striking a Balance

 When it comes to exercising your arthritic dog, too much can cause pain, and too little will worsen their condition.
-Movement and activity is important to keep your dog’s muscles strong and improve circulation, which brings healing blood flow, oxygen, and increased range of motion to those achy joints.
+Movement and activity are important to keep your dog’s muscles strong and improve circulation, which brings healing blood flow, oxygen, and increased range of motion to those achy joints.
 Plus, consistent exercise helps keep your pup at a healthy weight, removing excess stress and strain on their joints – another absolute must for arthritic dogs.

 So how do you exercise your dog in a way that will give them all these wonderful benefits, while still keeping them safe and pain-free?